1981 Spanish coup attempt: Assault on the Congress of Deputies

 Several TVE cameramen and technicians filmed almost half an hour of the event, providing the world with an audiovisual record of the attempted coup (which would be broadcast several hours after it ended).
 Moreover, members of the private radio station SER continued their live broadcast with open microphones from within the Congress of Deputies, which meant that the general public was able to follow along by radio as events unfolded.
 As such, the date is sometimes remembered as "the Night of Transistor Radios" (La noche de los transistores).

 At 18:00, the roll-call vote for the swearing in (investidura) of Leopoldo Calvo-Sotelo as Prime Minister began in the Congress of Deputies.
-At 18:23, as Socialist-party deputy Manuel Núñez Encabo was standing up to cast his vote, 200 Guardia Civil agents led by Lieutenant-Colonel Antonio Tejero and armed with submachine guns, burst into congressional chambers.
+At 18:23, as Socialist Party deputy Manuel Núñez Encabo was standing up to cast his vote, 200 Guardia Civil agents led by Lieutenant-Colonel Antonio Tejero and armed with submachine guns, burst into the congressional chambers.
 Tejero immediately took the Speaker's platform and shouted "¡Quieto todo el mundo!" ("Nobody move!"), ordering everyone to lie down on the floor.

-Most of the deputies dropped to the floor, except for three: acting minister of defence and deputy prime minister General Manuel Gutiérrez Mellado, acting prime minister Adolfo Suárez, and Communist Party leader Santiago Carrillo, who calmly lit a cigarette and remained seated.
+Most of the deputies dropped to the floor, except for three: acting minister of defence and deputy prime minister General Manuel Gutiérrez Mellado; acting prime minister Adolfo Suárez; and Communist Party leader Santiago Carrillo, who calmly lit a cigarette and remained seated.

 As the highest-ranking military official present, Army General (and Deputy Prime Minister) Gutiérrez Mellado refused to comply, confronting Tejero and ordering him to stand down and hand over the weapon.
 Outgoing Prime Minister Adolfo Suárez made a move to join Gutiérrez Mellado, who briefly scuffled with several civil guards until Tejero fired a shot into the air, which was followed by a sustained burst of submachine-gun fire from the assailants.
-(The shots wounded some of the visitors in the chamber's upper gallery).
+The shots wounded some of the visitors in the chamber's upper gallery.
 Undeterred, arms akimbo in defiance, 68-year-old General Gutiérrez Mellado refused to sit down, even after Tejero attempted, unsuccessfully, to wrestle him to the floor.
 Their face-off ended with Tejero returning to the rostrum and Gutiérrez Mellado returning to his seat.

 After several minutes, all the deputies retook their assigned congressional seats.
 The captain of the Guardia Civil, Jesús Muñecas Aguilar, strode to the Speaker's platform, demanded silence and announced that all those present were to wait for the arrival of "the competent military authority."